The Report That Changed Blogging.

 I needed to have a congruent process when I was working towards big changes to my life.
 I had to think right, feel right and believe it was possible.

-Creating real belief is not a simple process (well religious leaders might disagree when it comes to spiritual belief, but let’s not go down that rabbit hole right now…).
+Creating real belief is not a simple process (religious leaders might disagree when it comes to spiritual belief, but let’s not go down that rabbit hole right now…).

-I’ve used concepts like Cognitive Behaviour Therapy, Positivity Training, Reframing and The Success Ladder to help me generate real belief.
+I’ve used techniques and concepts like Cognitive Behaviour Therapy, Positivity Training, Reframing and The Success Ladder to help generate real belief.

 Teaching yourself the age old art of patience also helps significantly, yet is probably the hardest part.